To receive email notifications, please subscribe to our newsletter

 Summer taxes are due and payable from July 1st through September 14th without interest.
 Beginning September 15th thru September 30th 1% interest is added and 1% per month thereafter or any fraction of a month.
 Summer taxes are payable at the township hall through the last day of February unless it falls on a weekend (check with the Treasurer’s Department for details).
 If you meet the criteria for summer deferment, please completely fill out the form (click on the Summer Deferment link at the left) and return it to the Treasurer’s Department, 1280 N. Irish Road, Davison, MI 48423 or fax it to 810-653-2770.

-Winter tax bills are due and payable to Davison Township on or before the last day of February each year by 4 p.m.
+Winter tax bills are due and payable from December 1st through the last working day of February each year by 4 p.m.
 Contact the Treasurer’s Department if you have any questions regarding the due date.

 The Davison Township Treasurer’s office accepts only current year tax bills.
 Therefore, on March 1st (unless otherwise stated), all unpaid taxes become delinquent.
 At that time the books are closed and sent to Genesee County Treasurer’s office.